janogonzalez/janogonzalez.github.io/about.md

 ---
 # Hi!

-I’m Jano González, a software engineer with over 20 years experience [looking for a job in Spain](/available-for-work).
+I’m Jano González, a software engineer with over 20 years experience.

 My last gig was as a Staff Software Engineer at [Spotify][spotify].
 Before, I've worked at [Shopify][shopify], [Contentful][contentful],